WilyWildWilly/download_linkedin_carousel/README.md

 A tool for downloading carousels (NOT carousel ads!) from LinkedIn.

 ## Origin of the project
 I often see nice tutorials on Linkedin for Data Science and whatnot, published as carousels.
-Ironically, although they're uploaded as PDFs, downloading them and putting them back together is long and laborious as a process.
-This is where I'e found myself wanting to automate this process.
+Ironically, although they're uploaded as PDFs, downloading them and stitching them back together as PDFs is a long and boring process.

 ## Status of the project
 This project is not complete yet.